-Feed production for livestock can use a significant amount of water and contribute to freshwater depletion, which is problematic in water-stressed regions.
-Dairy producers can measure and track water use, and use methods such as precision agriculture, which applies only the amount of water needed, or irrigation water management to improve water efficiency.
+Feed production for livestock, livestock watering, livestock misters, cleaning of milking equipment, milk pre-cooling, and barn cleaning can use a significant amount of water and contribute to freshwater depletion, which is problematic in water-stressed regions.
+Dairy producers can measure and track water use; use methods such as precision agriculture, which applies only the amount of water needed; and implement irrigation water management to improve water efficiency.